xuqianzhi/Shustagram/README.md

 https://shustagram.herokuapp.com/
 You are absolutely welcomed to register your own account and try Shustagram out!
 (For demo purposes, I have simplified the user signup process, so no email verification is needed at all.
 Just give it a fake email and you're good to go!)

-Otherwise, you may login using the guest account below
+Otherwise, you may login using the guest account here:

 email: guest@gmail.com

 password: hello123

 # To access Shustagram iOS app